geospace-code/h5fortran/API.md

 logical, intent(in), optional :: close_hdf5_interface
 ```

-To avoid memory leaks or corrupted files, always "close" files before STOPping the Fortran program.
+To avoid memory leaks or corrupted files, always "close" files before Stopping the Fortran program.

 ## Flush data to disk while file is open